 Top 10 in the UK for Civil Engineering

-Civil Engineering is ranked 7th in the UK (Complete University Guide 2016/17)
+Civil Engineering is ranked 9th in the UK and 2nd in Scotland (Complete University Guide 2020)

 This degree gives students the opportunity to specialise their Civil Engineering degree and develop key skills specifically for global Subsea Technology.

 The Subsea Industry is an industry that has strong roots here in Aberdeen, a city recognised globally as a centre of subsea excellence, testing and performance.